PDF of my Curriculum Vitae (updated June, 2024)

 Photo by Roya Pakzad

 I grew up (mostly) in California and earned my PhD in history from the University of Texas at Austin in 2015, where my advisor was Jorge Cañizares-Esguerra.
 My research in graduate school was supported by a Fulbright Fellowship to Portugal (2011-2012), a Mellon/ACLS dissertation fellowship, and grants from the Huntington Library, the John Carter Brown Library, and the McNeil Center at the University of Pennsylvania.
 My dissertation “Tropical Transplantations: Drugs, Nature, and Globalization in the Portuguese and British Empires, 1640-1755” won the best dissertation award from UT Austin and became the basis for my first book, The Age of Intoxication, which was awarded the 2021 William H. Welch medal from the American Association for the History of Medicine.
-My second book Tripping on Utopia was supported by grants from the National Endowment for the Humanities and the Hellman Foundation.
+My second book Tripping on Utopia was supported by grants from the National Endowment for the Humanities and the Hellman Foundation and was named one of the best books of the year by The New Yorker and The Chronicle of Higher Education.

 I have spoken about my work on the NPR show Fresh Air with Terry Gross, PRX’s The World with Marco Werman, Sean Carroll’s Mindscape podcast, and Radio New Zealand, been interviewed by documentary film crews and reporters at The New York Times, The Washington Post, and The Wall Street Journal, and have written numerous public-facing articles.